Rewzilla/c-debugging-tips/howto/beautify.md

 # Beautifying your code

-_"Beautify"_ing your code is the process of cleaning up the formatting to make it more readable.
+"Beautify"ing your code is the process of cleaning up the formatting to make it more readable.
 In many cases compiler errors and warnings are the result of simple syntax problems which are difficult to spot due to bad formatting, but become immediatly obvious when the code is cleanly formatted.

 This might seem like an arduous task, but luckily there are automatted tools which can handle it for us!
 It will absolutely be worth your time and effort to cleanly format your code.